Making a difference together reflects the spirit of our community involvement at Teva.

 Volunteering and fundraising are actively encouraged at Teva, and our employees’ passion and enthusiasm are evident.

-Teva employees' raise money for a range of charitable causes, including Macmillan coffee mornings, Christmas Jumper Day for Ada Cole Rescue Centre and Text Santa, toys for the Salvation Army and money for the "Wear it- Beat it" British Heart Foundation campaign.
-16 colleagues also took part in the “Le Tour de Yorkshire” cycling event, cycling around 515km over 3 days.
+Teva employees have raised money for a range of charitable causes, including Macmillan coffee mornings, Christmas Jumper Day, Text Santa, toys for the Salvation Army and money for the "Wear it- Beat it" British Heart Foundation campaign.
+Colleagues also took part in the “Le Tour de Yorkshire” cycling event, cycling around 500km over 3 days.